 The Consent Decree states that the Board shall make "annual statements that outline fiscal year dollarvalue and percentage-change performance of the non-real-estate investments in Cooper Union's endowment . . . along with disclosures of all fees paid directly by Cooper Union during the quarter and fiscal year to any investment advisers or fund managers, and the identity of the chief adviser or fund manager responsible for handling each investment."
 The Board generally reports on the performance of the non-real estate endowment at its quarterly meetings.
-We have been advised that the information for 2022 will be compiled, and thereafter posted to the Cooper Union website, once the final numbers as contained in the recently issued audited financial statements are reviewed by the Investment Committee at its next scheduled meeting.
+During the October 5, 2023, Board Meeting information was provided regarding the value of Cooper Union's investment portfolio as of June 30, 2023, in comparison to the previous quarter and prior fiscal year.
+Additionally, the portfolio's returns, excluding private investment returns, through the first quarter of the current 2024 fiscal year were reported in relation to policy benchmarks.
+Kroll has been advised that the information for 2023 will be compiled, and thereafter posted to the Cooper Union website, once the final numbers as contained in the recently issued audited financial statements are reviewed by the Investment Committee at its next scheduled meeting.